LLMalMorph: On The Feasibility of Generating Variant Malware using Large-Language-Models: Evaluation

 \subsection{Model Selection}

-Although \system{} can utilize any LLM to generate malware variants, we selected Codestral-22B~\cite{codestral} as our primary LLM.
-Our engineered prompts have many constraints and directions to follow.
-We observed that the Codestral model could follow these specific instructions to mutate the functions more precisely than other models.
-Besides, Codestral has a balanced set of features for our use-case —22 billion parameters, 12 GB model size, and a 32K context window—and its superior performance on long-range repository-level code completion tasks compared to models with higher hardware requirements~\cite{roziere2023code, dubey2024llama}.
+Although \system{} supports any LLM, we chose Codestral-22B~\cite{codestral} for its precise instruction following with our prompts, balanced configuration for our use-case (22B parameters, 12 GB model, 32K context window), and superior long-range repository-level code completion performance versus models with higher hardware requirements~\cite{roziere2023code, dubey2024llama}.